Social Anxiety

 A phobia is an unrealistic and persistent fear of an object, situation or activity that is not actually dangerous.
 Examples can include fears of animals, flying, crowded places, bridges and heights.

 Individuals typically recognize that their fears are exaggerated but have difficulty managing the worries and the sensations associated with their fear.
-In some instances, avoiding certain objects and activities does not cause significant interference and so treatment may not be explored.
+In some instances, avoiding certain objects and activities does not cause significant interference.
+Seeking treatment from a therapist trained in CBT can provide much benefit.

 When symptoms of specific phobia emerge and interfere in a significant way, CBT therapy can be very effective.
 Gradual and systematic exposure to the feared stimuli can lead to rapid results.
-Changing one’s perceptions of risk and danger develops a novel way of looking at situations.
+Changing dysfunctional beliefs and catastrophic assumptions are techniques that are highly effective elements of CBT therapy.
+In addition, changing one’s perceptions of risk and danger develops a novel way of looking at situations.
 Additionally, learning relaxation and meditation strategies can help one cope more effectively in distressing situations.

 Call today for an in-person or teletherapy appointment: